Power News We love to talk!

 Its scope of work for BHEL included design, engineering, manufacturing, supply, erection and commissioning of two Frame 9FA gas turbine generator sets, two steam turbine generator sets and two heat recovery steam generators, along with controls, instrumentation and associated auxiliaries, in addition to complete civil works and supply of spares.

-- Govt sets up panel to address NPAs in the power sector Read more
+- Oil ministry sets up panel on delays in ONGC's gas discovery Read more